JulianLang/faketastic/specification/drafts/interpreters.md

 # Why and where to use?

 - They could generate spec in prosa text.
 But within an application.
 How and where to consume?
+- Out of scope for now.

+### Interpreter

+Part of a property function implementation.
+Interprets a property and generates matching output of a specific target format.
+The format could be:

+- mock data
+- specification as text

+`interpreter<T>(input: any): T`

 ```ts
 export function oneOf(values: any[], ...attachedFns) {